AlienMiylla/WHSTechNotes/journal.md

 # December 15, 2025

-I'm gonna go to six flags at some point during the break with Daunte and then I'm gonna sit down and do aabsoulte nothing at all because I don't know why.
+I'm gonna go to six flags at some point during the break with Daunte and then I'm gonna sit down and do absoulte nothing at all because I don't know why.

 # January 6, 2026